timdittmann/timdittmann.github.io/_projects/gpsml2.md

 We generated a pseudo synthetic training catalog, much larger than the existing observed catalog (see image below) as follows:
 * **real signals:** we query a [database](https://peer.berkeley.edu/research/nga-west-2) of "noise-free" strong motion waveforms
 * **synthetic noise:**  we characterize the frequency distribution of real noise, from which we can sample to generate realistic synthetic noise.

+This database is not *free from data limitations* in the paper crumbling approach,  but does offer a much larger (~60x) set with clean labels from which to train (figure below).

 ---
 > **real earthquake** signals + **synthetic GPS** noise = **psuedosynthetic GPS earthquake** timeseries